-‘American Horror Story’ Season 7 Cast, Plot Details, & Release Date: Billie Lourd To Star In Lead Role
+‘American Horror Story’ Season 7 Cast, Plot Details, And Release Date: Billie Lourd To Star In Lead Role

 “Well, I don’t have a title.
 But the season that we begin shooting in June is going to be about the election that we just went through.
 So I think that will be interesting for a lot of people.”

-To top that off, Murphy was still pondering whether to add a “Trump” character when Cohen queried on the matter, launching speculations on who will be playing the current U.S. President.
+To top that off, Murphy was still pondering whether to add a “Trump” character when Cohen queried on the matter, launching speculations on who will be playing the current U.S. president.

 Based on a previous report from the Inquisitr, Kathy Bates is among the top choices for fans to play Donald Trump.

-Although the report citing information from Quartz stated that Bates playing ‘Trump’ was already a “done deal,” the actress who is also a regular in the franchise hasn’t been revealed to be among the cast of American Horror Story Season 7.
+Although a report from Quartz stated that Bates playing Trump was already a “done deal,” the actress, who is also a regular in the franchise, hasn’t been revealed to be among the cast of American Horror Story Season 7.

-Paulson, an AHS regular who has been announced to be included in the upcoming instalment of the series, may also be a possible candidate to play Trump although a March report from Deadline speculates that she may be reprising her “Coven” character in Season 7.
+Paulson, an AHS regular, who has been announced to be included in the upcoming instalment of the series, may also be a possible candidate to play Trump, although a March report from Deadline speculates that she may be reprising her “Coven” character in Season 7.

-At the time, the outlet asked Paulson which character she wanted to portray again, she answered, “Cordelia Foxx, because I would like to see her getting her powers as the Supreme.
-Maybe we’ll get to see that.”
+At the time, the outlet asked Paulson which character she wanted to portray again.

+“Cordelia Foxx, because I would like to see her getting her powers as the Supreme.
+Maybe we’ll get to see that,” she answered.

-While she may not be in the director’s seat, Paulson’s wish to reprise her character may not be that far off as showrunner Ryan Murphy revealed how future seasons of the American Horror Story will be interwoven.
+While she may not be in the director’s seat, Paulson’s wish to reprise her character may not be that far off, as showrunner Ryan Murphy revealed how future seasons of the American Horror Story will be interwoven.

-So far, the American Horror Story Season 7 cast revealed as of the writing of this article are Evan Peters, Sarah Paulson, Billy Eichner, and Billie Lourd.
-The characters all the cast members announced so far have yet to be revealed as Murphy and FX maintains utmost secrecy about the franchise’s new instalment.
+So far, the revealed American Horror Story Season 7 cast, as of the writing of this article, are Evan Peters, Sarah Paulson, Billy Eichner, and Billie Lourd.
+The characters for the cast members announced so far have yet to be revealed, as Murphy and FX maintains utmost secrecy about the franchise’s new instalment.

 What did you think of this article?
 Share with us your thoughts in the comments section below and stay tuned for more updates about the American Horror Story Season 7 cast, plot details, and release date.